RaghuRamSatt/FraudFusion/README.md

 # FraudFusion

 FraudFusion is a Data Science Capstone project focused on improving fraud detection by generating high-quality synthetic fraud samples.
 The project uses a diffusion-based generative model—based on the FraudDiffuse paper—to augment highly imbalanced fraud datasets.
-By leveraging techniques such as an adaptive non-fraud prior, probability-based loss, triplet (contrastive) loss, and engineered feature range loss, FraudFusion aims to produce synthetic fraud data that closely resembles real fraud cases while being diverse enough to enhance training of fraud detection models.
+By leveraging techniques such as an adaptive non-fraud prior, probability-based loss, triplet (contrastive) loss, engineered feature range loss, and amount distribution loss, FraudFusion aims to produce synthetic fraud data that closely resembles real fraud cases while being diverse enough to enhance training of fraud detection models.

 ## Project Overview